 If data are used for the master's paper that are not publicly available, the IRB and the Department require a data use agreement.
-A sample form is available online through the Department's web site.
+A sample form is available online through the Department of Epidemiology Forms webpage.
 This form should be signed by the Principal Investigator of the study that provides access to the data, or the person legally authorized to release it.